 The firm does not aim to state whether any of these sentiments are correct.
 However, in the interest of caution, here are four things that an ordinary citizen or individual like you might do which can potentially land you in jail for unknowingly violating the Anti-Terrorism Act.

 - Posting critical statements

 Because of the broad definition of terrorism under the law, incitement to terrorism now has a wider scope as well.
-In fact, former Supreme Court Justice Antonio Carpio, one of the petitioners against the law, mentions that “impassioned activism” may fall under “extensive interference with critical infrastructure.”
+In fact, former Supreme Court Justice Antonio Carpio, one of the petitioners questioning the constitutionality the law, mentioned that “impassioned activism” may fall under “extensive interference with critical infrastructure.”
 Thus, online posts which seem to incite or encourage others to intimidate the government or to interfere with critical infrastructure can now easily fall under incitement to terrorism.
 It is also worthy to note that the posts that can fall under this section need not be in the form of statements or writings alone, but can also be in the form of emblems, banners, or other representations.

 - Posting statements that advocate for mass action

 In the same manner, mere posting of statements that call for mass actions, including rallies and protests, could potentially fall under Section 9 of the Act.
-Statements that call out to people to take it to the streets may be tagged as incitement to terrorism, because it encourages them to commit what can be an act that falls under the definition of terrorism as provided in Section 4.
+Statements that call out to people to take it to the streets may be tagged as incitement to terrorism because it encourages them to commit what can be an act that falls under the definition of terrorism as provided in Section 4.
 This is especially true if the intent of the post appears to be to provoke or influence the government by intimidation, or to interfere with critical infrastructure.
 Again, the posts that can fall under this section can be statements, writings, emblems, banners, or other types of representations.